Patient-Centered Dental Home (PCDH) Project

 The patient-centered medical home (PCMH) is an established model that aims to improve the organization and delivery of primary care in medicine.
 However, there currently is not a similar nationally recognized model for the delivery of dental care.
 Change in the delivery of dental care is necessitated by national movement toward changes in payment models, organized delivery systems, and the development of overall health homes that integrate oral health with other health care services.
 Through the convening of national experts, this project aims to develop a PCDH model similar to the PCMH that can be used to evaluate and assess dental care delivery systems.

-Our national advisory committee for this project is currently participating in a structured consensus-building approach to hone the definition, components, and measures of a PCDH.
+For the past five years, our national advisory committee for this project has participated in a structured consensus-building approach to hone the definition, components, and measure concepts of a PCDH.
 This committee is comprised of experts in health and dental care policy, including quality improvement, care integration, health home models, and more.
 Additionally, participants include representatives from federal agencies, third party payers, accreditation organizations, dental delivery systems, and state oral health programs.
 At intermediate steps throughout the process, there will be public comment periods to expand the input being received and make sure all appropriate perspectives are being considered.

 A list of National Advisory Committee members can be found here.

-This project is funded by a grant from the DentaQuest Foundation.
+This project is funded by a grant from the CareQuest Institute for Oral Health.